 Undergrounding of electric utility lines.
 Undergrounding is the process of replacing overhead utility lines (including poles, wires, and related equipment) that provide services such as electricity or communications to underground facilities (consisting of trenching of conduit that houses the wires, underground vaults and/or surface mounted structures).
 The undergrounding of electrical and communications lines is typically done for aesthetic or safety purposes in order to remove the visible overhead lines and poles or to reduce the risk of damage or fire from being exposed to the elements (including high winds and winter storms that can topple lines and poles).
-Undergrounding is generally much more expensive relative to installing overhead infrastructure - on the order of anywhere between 2.5 to 10 times or more expensive.
-While operating costs for undergrounded infrastructure can be less, assuming the undergrounding of the infrastructure results in a reduced need to repair damaged lines, restoration of service after an outage can take longer and there are still safety issues related to potential explosions and fires in underground vaults.
-The costs for undergrounding utility lines can vary depending on the location of the lines, the topography, geology, population density served by the lines, labor costs, terrain, and other issues.
-Undergrounding is typically more expensive than overhead lines to build and maintain, so most existing overhead systems remain above ground.
+Undergrounding is generally much more expensive relative to installing overhead infrastructure - on the order of between 2.5 to 10 times or more expensive.
+While operating costs for undergrounded infrastructure can be less, assuming the undergrounding of the infrastructure results in a reduced need to repair damaged lines, restoration of service after an outage can take longer and there can be safety issues related to potential explosions and fires in underground vaults.
+The costs for undergrounding utility lines vary depending on the location of the lines, the topography, geology, population density served by the lines, labor costs, terrain, and other issues.
+Undergrounding is typically more expensive than overhead lines to build and maintain, therefore, most existing overhead utility systems remain above ground.

 California Overhead Conversion Program, Electric Tariff Rule 20.
 The CPUC requires electric investor-owned utilities (IOUs) to allocate a certain amount of ratepayer funds each year for undergrounding conversion projects.
 The electric utility annually allocates funds via credits under Electric Tariff Rule 20 to communities, either cities or unincorporated areas of counties, to convert overhead electric lines to underground facilities.
 Since ratepayers contribute the bulk of the costs of Rule 20A programs through utility rates, the projects must be in the public interest, meeting specified criteria.
-The CPUC instituted the current undergrounding program in 1967 and has made mostly slight adjustments to the program over the 50 years.
-In 2014, the CPUC authorized San Diego Gas and Electric (SDG&E) the ability to consider wildfires when converting electric facilities to underground.
-The CPUC agreed with SDG&E that undergrounding could mitigate the risks of wildfires in the more fire-prone areas of SDG&E's service territory.
-The CPUC approved a SDG&E specific version of Rule 20D that is modeled on Rule 20A, but targeted to the most fire-prone areas.
-However, SDG&E has not funded a project through the program and the CPUC is expected to determine whether to continue Rule 20D in Phase 2 of a current proceeding.